syedtakbar/bamazon/README.md

 In order to run this application, you should have the MySQL database already set up on your machine.
 If you don't, visit the [MySQL installation page](https://dev.mysql.com/downloads/mysql/8.0.html) to install the version you need for your operating system.
 Once you have MySQL isntalled, you will be able to create the *bamazon* database and the *products* and *departments* tables and related stored procudures with the SQL code found in [./db/DDL.sql](DDL.sql).
 Run this code inside your MySQL client like [MySQL Workbench](https://www.mysql.com/products/workbench/) to populate the database, then you will be ready to proceed with running the bamazon customer, manager and supervisor interfaces.

-### Initial Setp
+### Initial Setup
-Please clone the bamazon repo and install necessary node modules, as below.
+Clone the bamazon repo and install necessary node modules, as below.

 	git clone git@github.com:syedtakbar/bamazon.git
 	cd bamazon